openhab/openhab-addons/bundles/org.openhab.binding.pushover/README.md

 Parameters declared as `@Nullable` are not optional.
 One has to pass a `null` value if it should be skipped or the default value for it should be used.

-- `sendMessage(String message, @Nullable String title, @Nullable String sound, @Nullable String url, @Nullable String urlTitle, @Nullable String attachment, @Nullable String contentType, @Nullable Integer priority, @Nullable String device)` - This method is used to send a plain text message providing all available parameters.
+- `sendMessage(String message, @Nullable String title, @Nullable String sound, @Nullable String url, @Nullable String urlTitle, @Nullable String attachment, @Nullable String contentType, @Nullable Integer priority, @Nullable String device, @Nullable Duration ttl)` - This method is used to send a plain text message providing all available parameters.

+- `sendMessage(String message)` - This method is used to send a plain text message with default title.

 - `sendMessage(String message, @Nullable String title)` - This method is used to send a plain text message.

+- `sendMessage(String message, @Nullable String title, @Nullable Duration ttl)` - This method is used to send a plain text message with TTL.

 - `sendHtmlMessage(String message, @Nullable String title)` - This method is used to send a HTML message.

+- `sendHtmlMessage(String message, @Nullable String title, @Nullable Duration ttl)` - This method is used to send a HTML message with TTL.

 - `sendMonospaceMessage(String message, @Nullable String title)` - This method is used to send a monospace message.

+- `sendMonospaceMessage(String message, @Nullable String title, @Nullable Duration ttl)` - This method is used to send a monospace message with TTL.

 - `sendAttachmentMessage(String message, @Nullable String title, String attachment, @Nullable String contentType)` - This method is used to send a message with an attachment.
 It takes a local path or URL to the attachment (parameter `attachment` **mandatory**).
 Additionally you can pass a data URI scheme to this parameter.
 Optionally pass a `contentType` to define the content-type of the attachment (default: `image/jpeg` or guessed from image data).

+- `sendAttachmentMessage(String message, @Nullable String title, String attachment, @Nullable String contentType, @Nullable Duration ttl)` - This method is used to send a message with an attachment and TTL.
+See previous method for details.

 - `sendURLMessage(String message, @Nullable String title, String url, @Nullable String urlTitle)` - This method is used to send a message with an URL.
 A supplementary `url` to show with the message and a `urlTitle` for the URL, otherwise just the URL is shown.

+- `sendURLMessage(String message, @Nullable String title, String url, @Nullable String urlTitle, @Nullable Duration ttl)` - This method is used to send a message with an URL and TTL.
+See previous method for details.

 - `sendMessageToDevice(String device, String message, @Nullable String title)` - This method is used to send a message to a specific device.
 Parameter `device` **mandatory** is the name of a specific device (multiple devices may be separated by a comma).

+- `sendMessageToDevice(String device, String message, @Nullable String title, @Nullable Duration ttl)` - This method is used to send a message to a specific device with TTL.
+See previous method for details.

 - `sendPriorityMessage(String message, @Nullable String title, @Nullable Integer priority)` - This method is used to send a priority message.
 Parameter `priority` is the priority to be used (`-2` = lowest priority, `-1` = low priority, `0` = normal priority, `1` = high priority, `2` = emergency priority; default: `2`).